 Kipchak Turkic languages

-The Kypchak languages (also known as the Kipchak, Qypchaq, or Northwestern Turkic languages), are a branch of the Turkic language family spoken by more than twelve million people in an area spanning from Lithuania to China.
+Kipchak languages.
+The Kipchak languages (also known as the Kypchak, Qypchaq, or Northwestern Turkic languages) are a branch of the Turkic language family spoken by more than twelve million people in an area spanning from Lithuania to China.